kubedb/docs/docs/guides/proxysql/backends/mariadb-galera/index.md

 - You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/README.md).
+- Now, install KubeDB operator in your cluster following the steps [here](/docs/setup/README.md).

 - You should be familiar with the following `KubeDB` concepts:
   - [ProxySQL](/docs/guides/proxysql/concepts/proxysql/index.md)